 With evening and online classes, this flexible graduate program is well suited to early- to mid-career professionals seeking to complement their design and business expertise with professional application.
 The program connects students to the broader intellectual community of Parsons and the other schools and research centers of The New School.
 Housed in the School of Design Strategies at Parsons, the program is part of a leading urban university known for its courses on design thinking, organizational management, nonprofit management, sustainability management, leadership, and entrepreneurship.
 Parsons is home to the

 ELab, a design led business lab dedicated to entrepreneurial practice and research.
-ELab currently offers four programs, spanning from an alumni mentorship program to 3, 9, and 12 month fellowship, incubator, and accelerator options.
+ELab currently offers four programs, spanning from an alumni mentorship program to three-, nine-, and 12-month fellowship, incubator, and accelerator options.

 The Master of Science degree is awarded for completion of 36 credits.
 Transfer credits are not accepted.
 Students must maintain a 3.0 cumulative grade point average and fulfill all requirements in a timely manner.